chingyi-lin/TapInputVisualize/README.md

 TapInputVisualize
 =================

-TapAssist | Visualize the input data with OpenGL and MATLAB
+TapAssist | Visualize the input data of users with motor skill impairments via OpenGL and MATLAB.